-Refer also to Appendix 15.
+Refer also to Appendix 14.

-Minimum total weight of Motorcycle + Rider: 146 kg.
+Minimum total weight of Motorcycle + Rider: 147 kg.

-A limit to the amount of ballast that may fixed to the machines of the lightest riders will be imposed: the minimum total weight will not be applied if the motorcycle's weight is $\frac{96}{94}$ kg or more if the rider is using airbag.
-If not, the motorcycle's weight must be 96 kg or more.
+A limit to the amount of ballast that may fixed to the machines of the lightest riders will be imposed: the minimum total weight will not be applied if the motorcycle's weight is 96 kg or more.

-In any case, the motorcycle's minimum weight will be:
+In any case, the motorcycle's minimum weight will be 86 kg.